eggheadio/eggheadio-course-notes/the-beginners-guide-to-react/notes/23-react-use-the-key-prop-when-rendering-a-list-with-react-12564a86.md

 <TimeStamp start="3:25" end="4:02">

   Unless you give each list item some kind of identifier React won't know what you did to change the list when it rerenders.

-Maybe you removed three and added two, or maybe you just removed one.
-React doesn't know without keys.
+  Without using `key` props, React wouldn't know the difference between removing three items and then adding two, or just removing one item.

 </TimeStamp>